-- Incorporated by reference to Amendment No. 1 to the Registration Statement on Form S-4 (File No. 333-121322). - Incorporated by reference to Amendment No. 2 to the Registration Statement on Form S-4 (File No. 333-121322) - (1) Exhibit omits certain information that has been filed separately with the Securities and Exchange Commission pursuant to a confidential treatment request pursuant to Rule 406 promulgated under the Securities Act of 1933, as amended. - (a) Schedule I-Warner Music Group Corp.
+- Incorporated by reference to Amendment No. 2 to the Registration Statement on Form S-4 (File No. 333-121322) - (1) Exhibit omits certain information that has been filed separately with the Securities and Exchange Commission pursuant to a confidential treatment request pursuant to Rule 406 promulgated under the Securities Act of 1933, as amended. - (a) Schedule I-Warner Music Group Corp.
 Condensed Financial Statements (Parent only) - (b) Schedule II-Valuation and Qualifying Accounts